cleveradssolutions/CAS-Android/README.md

 ```
 **It’s recommended to set the API prior to SDK Initialization.**

+A detailed article on the use of user data can be found in the [Privacy Policy](/../../wiki/Privacy-Policy).

 ## Step 7 Initialize the SDK
 Create [MediationManager](/MediationManager.java) instance: